gatsby-tv/gatsby/README.md

 # Gatsby

-Gatsby is a video sharing platform based on peer-to-peer file distribution for streaming video.
+Gatsby is a video sharing platform based on peer-to-peer file distribution provided by IPFS and WebRTC.

-## Packages

-### Components

-`/packages/components` contains a library of React components used to establish the core design system of the site.

-### Icons

-`/packages/icons` contains all of the icons that we use on Gatsby, all of which are compiled into React SVG components.

-### Utilities

-`/packages/utilities` contains typescript that is meant to simplify code in other parts of the repository.
-In addition, there are also tools for interacting with IPFS within the browser implemented using React hooks.

-### Preview

-`/packages/preview` provides the `Preview` component&mdash;the component
-dedicated to presenting videos in listings.

-### Player

-`/packages/player` provides the `Player` component&mdash;the component
-that presents videos for playback, providing custom controls for both desktop and mobile.

-### Content

-`/packages/content` contains a library of asynchronous components dependent on requests to our backend.

 ## Building